Ra4kovi4/event-planner/readme.md

 -   After submitting the form, it returns to the main page when creating a new event or to the event page if editing an existing one.

----

-Feel free to customize this README to match your project's specifics and requirements.